qurusales/qurusales.github.io/_vendors/redhat.md

 ---

-Red Hat is our biggest vendor partner and we like them a biggest
+Red Hat is our biggest vendor partner and we like them a great deal